-Aqua Clara International has designed a simple, cost effective, one-bucket and two-bucket Household Filter (HHF) which can provide up to 300 liters a day of 99.999% (Log6) bacteria-free water to families living in rural and urban settings who have access to municipal or well water.
+Aqua Clara International has designed a simple, cost effective, one-bucket and two-bucket Household Filter (HHF) which can provide up to 300 liters a day of 99.999% (Log6) bacteria-free water to families living in rural and urban settings who have access to municipal, rainwater, or deep well water.
 This ACI Household Filter is constructed using hollow membrane technology and local materials where available.
-It can be combined with sand if necessary, and is the 3rd and smallest model ACI now offers, the others designed for use in larger applications.
+It can be combined with sand if necessary (see Rwanda below), and is the 3rd and smallest model ACI now offers, the others designed for use in larger applications.
+Filters will last 5-10 years depending on correct maintenance.

 Yalcoba, Yucatan, Mexico – For the past 12 years, various members of the Fifth Reformed Church of Grand Rapids, Michigan have volunteered with for an organization called International Medical Assistance (IMA).
 IMA coordinates volunteers from all over the United States and Mexico to provide medical care to the impoverished Mayans in the areas surrounding Valladolid, Mexico.
 They have built a surgical center and offer free consults and surgeries, among other initiatives.